dcppc/uncle-archie/attic/installing.md

 sudo systemctl start jenkins
 ```

-## starting/stopping the jenkins service
+## Starting/Stopping The Jenkins Service

 Jenkins will be installed as a system service, so it can be
 started and stopped using systemctl: